NedzadDonlagic04/fit-semester-1-practice/README.md

 and maybe an img folder to store the flowchart as a helper in solving the problem.

-When adding a solution to a problem it is mandatory that the cpp file has your username at the top of the file commented.
-The file will be removed in case it does not properly solve the given problem.

 The generator.py file contains a python script that can be used to generate some boilerplate for creating problems, example usage via command line: